 In the 2000s, we brought together American scholars and scholars from the Arab and Muslim world for sustained engagements on international civil society.
 We worked to give voice to those who had previously been voiceless, such as children of divorce and donor-conceived persons.
 And we brought together diverse scholars for a fresh investigation of thrift, which is the ethic of wise use.
 This work continues.

 And in the 2010s, we are bringing together pro-family conservatives and gay marriage advocates to build a new public argument for strengthening marriage for all who seek it.
-We are thinking anew about death and dying in an age of family fragmentation.
-And we are working with scholars and creators around the world to understand broadly shared human values.
+We're working to challenge the spread of state-sponsored gambling . . . to provide thrift education to every young American . . . to use the new technologies for public conversation that brings people together instead of driving them apart . . . and to partner with scholars around the world to understand broadly shared human values.

 The issues of the moment change, but the mission and vision remain the same: to renew civil society and end the culture wars.

-The simplest and best way to enjoy our work is to discover our catalogue – a rich catalogue of work that is easily searchable and constantly growing.
+The simplest and best way to enjoy our work is to search our catalogue — a rich collection that is easily searchable and constantly growing.

 Want more?
-You can watch short testimonials about the Institute from board chairman William Galston and from staff leader Amy Ziettlow.
 You can listen to Institute leaders Jonathan Rauch and David Blankenhorn in 2012 discuss ending the culture war on gay marriage.
 You can also read the wonderful comments delivered by the honorees at the 2009 celebration of the Institute's twentieth anniversary.